 What to Look for When Feeding Large or Giant Breed Dogs

 Larger breeds experience huge rates of growth from puppyhood into adulthood, and these growth spurts can be associated with serious health risks.
 Weight control and proper nutrition are crucial to your puppy’s future health.
+Giving your dog a specialized dog food for large breeds such as the Purina Pro Plan Shredded Blend Large Breed dry food is often recommended.
 Overfeeding a large breed puppy can over-accelerate their growth spurts, possibly leading to joint and bone problems.
 Slower, steady growth is better for these maturing dogs.
 Unless you are feeding your dog a puppy food labeled specifically for large breed needs, you may wish to switch your puppy to an adult formula around 6 to 8 months of age to prevent too-rapid growth.

 Protein and Fat Content for Food for Large Breed Puppies